47th District Court in Farmington Hills, Michigan

 The Farmington Hills District Court

 The 47th District Court in Farmington Hills is located at 31605 West Eleven Mile Road.
 Its jurisdiction is the cities of Farmington and Farmington Hills.
 All traffic, misdemeanors, and felony offenses in Farmington and Farmington Hills start there.
 Two judges work in the 47th District Court.
 Each judge has a reputation for fairness and moderation.
-The court staff and judges make the 47th District Court a venue where a defendant can get a fair hearing, so long as they have well-qualified, prepared legal counsel.
+The court staff and judges make the 47th District Court a venue where a defendant can receive a fair hearing, provided they have well-qualified, prepared legal counsel.

-The Civil Division is responsible for landlord-tenant cases, civil claims, and lawsuits up to $25,000.
-Generally, the 47th District Court has jurisdiction if the defendant (person being sued) resides or conducts business in the City of Farmington or Farmington Hills.
+The Civil Division is responsible for handling landlord-tenant cases, civil claims, and lawsuits with a value of up to $25,000.
+Generally, the 47th District Court has jurisdiction if the defendant resides or conducts business in the City of Farmington or Farmington Hills.

 Misdemeanors in the 47th District Court in Farmington Hills